-Besides the sampling domain, the parameter free aspect of TP-AIS is one of its strengths, all other methods compared have parameters that need to be tuned.
-It is known that proposal distribution design has a huge impact on performance, because parameters have an important impact on the adaptation of the proposal distribution, good parameter selection has a huge influence on the inference result.
-TP-AIS circumvents that problem and enables the user to exploit its full potential without deep domain knowledge.
+Besides defining the sampling domain, the parameter free aspect of TP-AIS is one of its strengths.
+All other methods have parameters that need to be tuned.
+It is well-known that the proposal distribution design has a huge impact on performance, because sampling algorithms parameters have an important impact on the adaptation of the proposal distribution, a good parameter selection has a huge influence on performance.
+TP-AIS circumvents that problem enabling to exploit its full potential without deep domain knowledge.